The 10 Worst U.S. Cities for a Weekend Getaway

 Tomasz Zajda/Adobe lake tahoe beach with trees and blue water

-Lake Tahoe has a reputation for being a location where celebrities visit for this year-round fun.
+Lake Tahoe has a reputation for being where celebrities visit for year-round fun.
 But there’s a very big reason not to visit.

-This naturally beautiful area is struggling under the weight of tourism so badly that the roads have become dust, traffic jams are common, and the lake itself has lost its clarity and beauty.
+This naturally beautiful area is struggling under the weight of tourism so badly that the roads have become dust, traffic jams are common, and the lake itself is losing its clarity and beauty.

 Once a pristine natural destination, the beaches are now packed and the trails are worn, creating a less enjoyable experience and more damage to the environment.